tymurmustafaiev/bazel-xc-framework/README.md

 # bazel-xc-framework
 **Building static xcframework with bazel**

+[Interesting notes](Readme%2Fcommon_info.md) about how I was trying different setups.

+I think `apple_static_xcframework` usage description needs to be updated with proper samples.

 In this sample, I was trying to build static xcframework for distribution, by using rules_apple's [apple_static_xcframework](https://github.com/tymurmustafaiev/bazel-xc-framework.git)

 **Project structure:**